-d) any education or practical experience required for registration that must be completed in Ontario or practice that must be supervised by a member of the profession who is registered in Ontario The Registration Regulation sets out the requirements for a general certificate of registration for social work to be issued under section 18(1) of the SW&SSW Act:
+d) any education or practical experience required for registration that must be completed in Ontario or practice that must be supervised by a member of the profession who is registered in Ontario

-Section 8.(1)1.iv of the Registration Regulation pertains to an individual who has a combination of academic qualifications and practical experience that the Registrar determines is substantially equivalent to the qualifications required for a diploma in social service work from a social service work program offered in Ontario at a College of Applied Arts and Technology ("CAAT").
+The Registration Regulation sets out the requirements for a general certificate of registration for social work to be issued under section 18(1) of the SW&SSW Act:

-The Registration Policy of the College "Combination Of Academic Qualifications and Practical Experience Substantially Equivalent To A Diploma In Social Service Work" (Approved by Council May 26, 2003) guides the Registrar's determination.
-The academic requirements and the practical experience requirements, including supervision by a social worker or social service worker, are communicated to prospective applicants in the relevant section of the College website.
+Section 7.(1)1.iii of the Registration Regulation pertains to an individual who has a combination of academic qualifications and practical experience that the Registrar determines is substantially equivalent to the qualifications required for a degree in social work from a social work program accredited by the Canadian Association of Schools of Social Work. (now known as the Canadian Association for Social Work Education, the "CASWE").
+The "Registration Policy of the College Regarding Academic Qualifications and Practical Experience Substantially Equivalent to a Degree in Social Work" guides the Registrar's determination.
+The academic requirements and the practical experience requirements, including supervision by a social worker are communicated to prospective applicants in the relevant section of the College website: "Applicants with no SW degree - "Graduates of non-accredited Canadian and American social work programs or Graduates of Degree Programs that are not in Social Work" (Note: There is a separate section of the website that

-As above in 1a), the educational qualifications and practical experience are outlined: on the website; on the application form and corresponding Registration Guide, which also includes a detailed description of the registration criteria.
-College staff respond through e-mail, telephone and fax responses.
+As above in 1a), the educational qualifications and practical experience are outlined: on the website; on the application form and corresponding Registration Guide, which also includes a detailed description of the registration criteria; through e-mail, telephone and fax responses, and the registration policy is available to individuals upon request.
 The College website informs prospective e) requirements that may be satisfied through applicants to contact the College to discuss acceptable alternatives acceptable alternatives to satisfy requirements.
 The Registrar reviews each situation on a caseby-case basis.
-As well, College staff encourage prospective applicants to write to the Registrar with questions or concerns prior to submitting an application form. f) the steps in the assessment process As above in 1a) the College website, the student brochure, presentations to various stakeholders, and information communicated by College staff through e-mail, telephone and fax contact, provide a prospective applicant with information about the assessment process.
-All applicants are required to submit g) the documentation of qualifications that must original/official verification of their academic accompany each application; indicate which credentials directly from the academic documents, if any, are required only from institution to the College. internationally trained applicants All applicants whose academic qualifications are in a language other than English or French are required to have these documents translated.
+As well, College staff encourages prospective applicants to write to the Registrar with questions or concerns prior to submitting an application form. f) the steps in the assessment process As above in 1a) the College website, the student brochure, presentations to various stakeholders, and information communicated by College staff through e-mail, telephone and fax contact, provide a prospective applicant with information about the assessment process.
+All applicants are required to submit g) the documentation of qualifications that must original/official verification of their academic accompany each application; indicate which credentials directly from the academic source documents, if any, are required only from to the College. internationally trained applicants 1.
+In the case of graduates from Canadian or American accredited social work programs, verification of academic credentials must be received at the College directly from the academic institution.
+2.In the case of applicants who received their academic credentials from international social work programs, a letter regarding the outcome of their equivalency assessment must be received directly from the Canadian Association of Social Workers (the "CASW").
+The applicant is not required to submit official/ original transcripts to the College.
+3. All applicants whose academic qualifications are in a language other than English or French are required to have these documents translated.
 The College website provides a hyperlink to translation services.
-1. The College website invites prospective h) alternatives to the documentation if applicants applicants to contact the College by e-mail, cannot obtain the required documentation for telephone or fax to discuss their individual reasons beyond their control situations.
-2.Information about contacting the College can also be found in the Career Map - "Access to the Social Worker and Social Service Worker Designation in Ontario", which is posted on the website of the Ontario Ministry of Citizenship and Immigration.
-4. Information about contacting the College can also be found in the "Study of Registration Practices of the Ontario College of Social Workers and Social Service Workers, 2007" which is posted on the website of the Office of the Fairness Commissioner.
-1.On the College website, in the section i) how applicants can contact your organization "Contact Us" the names of staff and their positions, e-mail addresses, the fax and telephone numbers are made available.
-2. The bi-annual newsletter, "Perspective" in hard copy and a website version identifies staff positions and contact information.
+However, since most applicants who received their social work academic education internationally will contact the CASW, the College receives few documents that require translation.
+The College website directs prospective applicants to the CASW website, which outlines its requirements in the application package.